filrak/vue-offline/README.md

 # Offline/online states for Vue applications

 This plugins notifies your application when online/offline status changes and allows to conditionally display components depending on the network status.
+Supports SSR.

 # Installation